Mary Hepburn: Career

+During the 1980s, Mary was involved in the establishment of a community clinic at Stobhill in Glasgow to combat the impacts of rising drug use in the area, including the spread of HIV.
+This service quickly grew, going from 12 patients in its first year to over 130 patients in its third year.

-In 1990, she established the Glasgow Women's Reproductive Health Services to provide specialist support for pregnant women with drug and alcohol addictions, HIV, mental illness or experiencing homelessness, domestic abuse or rape.
+In 1990, she established the Glasgow Women's Reproductive Health Services at Glasgow Royal Maternity Hospital to provide specialist support for pregnant women with drug and alcohol addictions, HIV, mental illness or experiencing homelessness, domestic abuse or rape.
 This multi-disciplinary service grew more than tenfold in three years, going from 12 patients in its first year to more than 130 in the third year.
 The clinic is part of NHS Greater Glasgow and Clyde and is now known as the Special Needs in Pregnancy Service (SNIPS).
 As of 2016, around 300 women a year attend the clinic.
 Hepburn led the service for more than 25 years, and the guidelines used by the clinic are an internationally recognised method for treating socially-disadvantaged pregnant women, and have been adopted worldwide.

 Hepburn was a senior lecturer in women's reproductive health at the Glasgow Royal Infirmary.
 She has also worked with the United Nations Children’s Fund, the World Health Organisation and Amnesty International, putting in place similar services and support for women around the world.

+Mary was chosen as one of the Edinburgh Medical School's 300 Faces.
+Her career was highlighted to celebrate the Edinburgh Medical School's 300th anniversary, with Mary's story featuring on public exhibitions and digital publications.